jerrylewisbh/sky-sqm-thermal/docs/sky-condition.md

 delta = mean(thermal_frame) − ambient_air_temperature
 ```

 That single value, classified into 6 buckets, gives you a Boltwood-style sky-state label.
-The thresholds are conventional; the physics is well established.
+The thresholds are conventional.

 ## Why thermal IR sees clouds